 Juveniles, 12″ or longer and Adults

 The larger the footpath and space you can give your dragon the better once they reach this size.
-They should have a minimum of a 40 gallon tank to live in; 36″W x 18″D x 16″H. We use a 36″W x 24″D x 16″H cage.
+They should have a minimum of a 40 gallon tank to live in; 36″W x 18″D x 16″H. We use a 36″W x 24″D x 18″H cage.
 Glass tanks are fine, however to be sure not to use wood, plastic or any other solid material for the top.
 Screen is the best for ventilation and allowing the most light possible into the home.
 You don’t want to allow too much humidity in the home as it is not healthy for your dragon.
-We offer 2 sizes of custom cages on our Products for Sale website page.
+We offer several sizes of custom cages on our Products for Sale website page.
+The most popular sizes for dragons are the 36Lx18Wx18H, the 36Lx24Wx18H and the 48Lx18Wx18H.
 Their design has evolved over the years and we hope you will appreciate the level of features and quality that is now offered.

 Building your own enclosures is also an option; using plexi-glass, wood and screen; I built some of mine.
 Some people think dragons do better with limited vision outside their habitat.
 I think they are right.
 When I first started with dragons, I felt it was better for them to see out of all sides of their houses.
 Over time I learned that they seemed to be more stressed seeing out of all sides.
 They also see more reflections which they think are other dragons.
 Also the shadows created remind them of birds flying over, also stressing them out.
 This additional stress can lead them to not eating as well as